vanpupi/vanpupi.github.io/Labs/C-lab070/content.md

 1. 2 sessions to the primary as the oracle user
 2. 2 sessions to the standby as the oracle user

-The first session will be used to perform the actions in the database, the second session per environment is used to put a tail on the alertlog.
+The first session will be used to perform the actions in the database, the second session per environment is used to put a tail on the alert log.

 On the first sesssion of the primary, set the environment and log on to the database